hyperledger-archives/avalon/BUILD.md

    If the virtual environment for the current shell session is activated, you will the see this prompt: `(_dev)`
 7. To execute test cases refer to [Testing](#testing) section below
-7. To exit the TCF program, press `Ctrl-c`
+7. To exit the Avalon program, press `Ctrl-c`

 # <a name="standalonebuild"></a>Standalone Build
 ## <a name="prerequisites"></a>Standalone: Prerequisites
-Follow the [PREREQUISITES document](PREREQUISITES.md) to install and configure components on which TCF depends.
+Follow the [PREREQUISITES document](PREREQUISITES.md) to install and configure components on which Hyperledger Avalon depends.

-## <a name="installtcf"></a>Standalone: Installing TCF Using Scripts
+## <a name="installtcf"></a>Standalone: Installing Avalon Using Scripts
-This section describes how to get started with TCF quickly using provided scripts to compile and install TCF.
+This section describes how to get started with Avalon quickly using provided scripts to compile and install Avalon.
-The steps below will set up a Python virtual environment to run TCF.
+The steps below will set up a Python virtual environment to run Avalon.

 1. Make sure environment variables are set as described in the [PREREQUISITES document](PREREQUISITES.md)

-2. Download the TCF source repository if you have not already done this:
+2. Download the Avalon source repository if you have not already done this:
    ```
    git clone https://github.com/hyperledger-labs/trusted-compute-framework
    cd trusted-compute-framework